Rishabh05Sahu/rishabh05sahu/README.md

 ###

 <h4 align="left">🚀 Final year student at Shri Vaishnav Vidyapeeth Vishwavidyalaya, specializing in Computer Science.
 <br><br>✨ Seeking an internship/full-time opportunity in the software industry.
-Passionate about building impactful products and contributing through technical skills and design.
+Passionate about building impactful products and contributing through technical skills.
 As a fresher, eager to gain hands-on experience in a growth-oriented and challenging environment.</h4>

 ###